FAQs/Frequently Asked Questions

-Santa Barbara Symphony performs at the Granada Theatre, for more information and directions, please view our Directions and Parking page.
+Santa Barbara Symphony is a resident company of the Granada Theatre, a beautiful historic theatre with exceptional acoustics located in downtown Santa Barbara on State Street.
+For more information and directions, please view our Directions and Parking page.

-Pricing varies widely depending on which seats you select, please have a look at our seating chart for more information on our Seating Chart page.
+Pricing varies widely depending on which seats you select, ranging from $35 to $175.
+Please have a look at our seating chart for more information on our Seating Chart page.

 Is there a dress code?